 “I did too.
 So much so that I almost married Paul.”
 She turned Delaney by the shoulders to face her and looked her square in the eye.
 “I understand what it feels like to love someone that much and lose them.
 But what you had with Ryan wasn’t true love.
 So your true love is out there somewhere, waiting for you.”

 Mike pushed the elevator call button repeatedly, frustrated with himself for getting a late start.
 Lindsay would be frantic by the time he got to the restaurant.
 Normally he would revel in getting under her skin, but this was different.
 As was going to a wedding without a date.
-Even if he and Jessica hadn’t called it quits, he wouldn’t have had her fly in.
+Even if he and Jessica hadn’t called it quits, he wouldn’t have asked her to fly in.
 There were several women he might have asked if the wedding had been in San Francisco.
 But this was a weekend, not an evening.
 Too complicated.

 Being in Tahoe again, however, was not complicated.
 Much of his childhood had been spent here, swimming in the lake in the summer and skiing through forests of frost-painted trees in the winter.
 He’d been thinking about diversifying his investments and buying a place up here would definitely complement his portfolio.